devon-smith/six-pack-capacitor-tesla-coil/README.md

 ## Build Steps

-Here’s a quick summary of the building process that I went through:
+Here’s a quick summary of the building steps that I went through:

 1. Wind the Secondary Coil: Wrapped a PVC pipe with very high gauge copper magnet wire, ensuring smooth, close winding (any cross wiring can cause in the coil being broken).
 2. Install the Secondary Coil Terminals: Connected the ends of the wire to secure terminals.